-Edward McCauley was sentenced to death in Arizona for the murder of his estranged wife in 2014.
-According to court documents Edward McCauley would arrive at the home of his estranged wife Dawn before she left for work.
-When Dawn left the home Edward would approach her armed with a gun and yelling threats.
-Edward would force himself into the car that Dawn was driving and strike the woman in the head with the gun.
-McCauley would leave the vehicle and proceed to shoot Dawn six times causing her death.
-The Arizona jury would convict Edward McCauley and sentence him to death.
+Edward McCauley was sentenced to death by the State of Arizona for the murder of his estranged wife.
+According to court documents Edward McCauley waited outside of the home of his estranged wife and waited for her to leave for work.
+When the woman saw McCauley she would run for her car however Edward would jump into the vehicle and hit her in the head with the gun.
+Edward McCauley would get out of the car and shoot his gun empty killing the woman.
+Edward McCauley would be arrested, convicted and sentenced to death.

 Edward McCauley More News